enspirit/yourbackendisbroken.dev/README.md

 * `enspirit/yourbackendisbroken` our interactive tutorial
 * `enspirit/yourbackendisbroken:website` for the website hosted at https://yourbackendisbroken.dev
-* `enspirit/yourbackendisbroken:htmltuto` reusable image having the static html pages for the tutorial
+* `enspirit/yourbackendisbroken:htmltuto` reusable image with the static html pages for the tutorial

 These images are NOT intended to be used for running webspicy itself on your own backend.
 Please refer to https://github.com/enspirit/webspicy and use `enspirit/webspicy` docker images instead.